zahraanadhfh/TressTech-AI-Powered-Hairstyle/README.md

 analysis, the app recommends hairstyles that are likely to suit the user's features, allowing them to get a look they are confident and satisfied with.

+## Techonologies we used 🔧
+* Mobile Development
+1. Figma
+2. Android Studio
+3. Android Jetpack
+4. Retrofit

+## The Steps 🔍
+1. UX researching & UI Designing with Figma
+2. Implementation UI/UX to Android Studio
+3. Develop Android App using Kotlin
+4. Implementation CC API to App using retrofit
+5. Implementation ML Model to App